Mc-Zen/quill/README.md

   - `help()` command for quickly displaying the documentation of a given function, e.g., `help("gate")`.
 Powered by [tidy][tidy].
 - Improvements:
   - Complete rework of circuit layout implementation
     - allows transparent gates since wires are not drawn through gates anymore.
+The default fill is now `auto` and using `none` sets the background to transparent.
+    - `midstick` is now transparent by default.
   - `setwire()` can now be used to override only partial wire settings, such as wire color `setwire(1, stroke: blue)`, width `setwire(1, stroke: 1pt)` or wire distance, all separately.
 Before, some settings were reset.
 - Fixes:
   - Fixed `lstick`/`rstick` when equation numbering is turned on.
+- Removed:
+  - The already deprecated `scale-factor` (use `scale` instead)

 ### v0.2.1
 - Improvements: